ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

 Using `doesNotUnderstand:`, programmers have implemented features like remote method invocation proxies, lazy-loaded objects, futures, and other patterns that require catching arbitrary messages at runtime.
 The existence of `doesNotUnderstand:` underscores that an object's "type" (its message-handling ability) isn't necessarily fixed by its class--it can be extended or altered at runtime in a very dynamic fashion.
-Thanks to this mechanism, an object can respond to a message that wasn't even considered when it was written.
+Thanks to this mechanism, an object can respond to a message without considering when it was written.
 From a philosophical view, this pushes the "duck typing" idea to the extreme: an object can choose to attempt anything asked of it, defining its behavior on the fly.